cubits/merchant-api-documentation/api-v1/quote_channels.md

 permalink: /api-v1/quote_channels/
 title: Quote Channels
 ---
-Quote channels provide a method to receive and potentially convert cryptocurrency payments of variable amounts just as with regular channels.
-The difference is that quote channels have a fixed exchange rate that is used for the cryptocurrency conversion within the validity time of the quote but at the same time still convert incoming funds to the requested *receiver_currency* at the spot price if they are paid after the validity time.
-Quote channels have to be created for a certain expected amount in any of the supported fiat currencies.
-They have a fixed payment address, described by potentially several address formats, and support callbacks.
-Cryptocurrency payments for less than the smallest possible unit for the chosen fiat currency will not be converted but transferred as-is to the Cubits Wallet.
+Like regular channels, quote channels allow you to receive and convert cryptocurrency payments.
+The difference is that quote channels have a fixed exchange rate that is used when converting the cryptocurrency to fiat currency within the validity time of the quote.
+Incoming funds will be converted to the requested fiat currency at the spot price if they are received after the validity time.
+Quote channels have to be created for an expected amount in any of the supported fiat currencies.
+They have a fixed payment address, potentially described by several address formats, and support callbacks.
+Cryptocurrency payments that amount to less than the smallest possible unit for the chosen fiat currency will not be converted.
+Instead, they will be transferred to your Cubits cryptocurrency wallet.
+You are also able to view a quote channel’s list of recorded transactions to track individual payments.
-Quote channels also provide a way of tracking individual payments made to them.
-A list of transactions is recorded with each quote channel and returned upon querying its transaction endpoint as well as with each transaction callback.

 ## GET /api/v1/quote_channels/{channel_id}